 Paternity Actions in Court

 An action to establish paternity is a civil proceeding.
 Most states require that paternity be established by a "preponderance of the evidence," which means that it must be more likely than not that the man is the father of the child.
-Other states, like New York, apply a higher standard, requiring clear and convincing evidence of paternity.
+Other states, like New York, apply a higher standard, requiring "clear and convincing evidence" of paternity.
 In reality, however, the different standards have little practical impact in light of recent developments in scientific testing.

 DNA Testing and Paternity

 The advent of DNA profiling was a major breakthrough in paternity testing.
 In a DNA test, the scientist examines the genetic material that the child inherited from its biological parents.
-First the child's genetic characteristics are compared to those of the mother.
-The characteristics in the child that are not found in the mother are determined to have come from the father.
+First, the child's genetic characteristics are compared to those of the mother.
+The characteristics in the child that aren't found in the mother are determined to have come from the father.

 DNA testing is generally done only when one party contests the paternity allegations.
 For instance, the putative (or "alleged") father in a paternity action that is the basis for child support collection may require proof that he is the child's father before he consents to payment of support.
 In other cases, the mother may contest the putative father's paternity, such as when a man attempts to gain custody of or visitation with a child he believes to be his.

-In many other cases, there is no argument between the parents, and paternity can be established voluntarily.
-Paternity may also be established by circumstantial evidence, such as when a man takes the child into his home and holds the child out to the public as his own.
-A married man is presumed to be the father of a baby born to his wife during or shortly after their marriage.
+Paternity issues, like most family law issues, can have far-reaching implications, both financially and emotionally.
+While this paternity law introduction can help you understand the basics, each case is unique.
 Whether you're trying to establish paternity or disprove it, you're going to eventually find yourself in the court system.
 This can be a daunting experience especially when it's your first time.
-However, the good news is that there are experienced family law attorneys who can not only answer your questions but also speak for you in court.
+However, an experienced family law attorney can not only answer your questions but also speak for you in court.